chry-santhemum/chry-santhemum.github.io/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Index
-permalink: /index/
+permalink: /
 ---

-Index
+## These are like, words.